Donner la Frousse au Cancer is a year-round campaign to raise funds for the CHUM radio-oncology department.

 Thanks to your generous donations, since 2014 we have raised $142,595 net for cancer research which has been distributed as scholarships for research projects in radio-oncology.
-Multiple radiotherapy projects in both fundamental research to clinical research.
+Multiple radiotherapy projects have been funded, in both fundamental research to clinical research.
 These projects included prostate cancer, uterine cancer and lung cancer.

 This event would not be possible without our generous donors.
 Through their support, they allow us to offer the best care possible to our patients.

-Get ready for Donner la Frousse au Cancer which will be back for its 4th edition on Sunday October 29th 2017 with a brand new format.
+Get ready for Donner la Frousse au Cancer which will be back for its 5th edition on Sunday October 28th 2018.

 Donner la Frousse au Cancer is also a day where health care professionals, students, patients, family, and friends come together to participate in a spinning relay with activities for the whole family and a lots of surprises.
 Lunch and snacks will be served on site.
 By relay, our fearless participants will pedal on high quality bikes alongside qualified spinning instructors.